 The speaker uses this question to introduce what he wants to say.
 Alternate translation: "This is what we will do ... in marriage."
-(See: Rhetorical Question) she will be promised in marriage This can be translated in active form.
-Alternate translation: "a man comes and wants to marry her" (See: Idiom and Active or Passive) ULT 8 We have a little sister, and her breasts have not yet grown.
-What can we do for our sister on the day when she will be promised in marriage?
-General Information:
+(See: Rhetorical Question (p.194)) (See: Rhetorical Question (p.194)) she will be promised in marriage This can be translated in active form.
+Alternate translation: "a man comes and wants to marry her" (See: [[rc:///ta/man/translate/figs-idiom]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Idiom (p.174)) General Information:

 The young woman's brothers continue to speak among themselves.

-If she is a wall ...
-If she is a door
+If she is a wall & If she is a door

 The little sister (Song of Songs 8:8) has very small breasts that either have not grown or are very small.
-(See: Metaphor)

-ULT

-9 If she is a wall, we will build on her a tower of silver.
-If she is a door, we will adorn her with boards of cedar.
-The woman speaking to herself
+(See: Metaphor (p.176)) (See: Metaphor (p.176))

-we will build on her a tower of silver ... we will adorn her with boards of cedar
+we will build on her a tower of silver & we will adorn her with boards of cedar

 The brothers decide to decorate the little sister with silver and cedar, symbols of riches, so that she will be more likely to attract a good husband.
-(See: Metaphor)
+(See: Metaphor (p.176)) (See: Metaphor (p.176))

 will adorn her

-"will decorate her"
+Alternate translation: "will decorate her"

 I was a wall

 The wall is a metaphor for a woman with small breasts.
-(See: Metaphor)
+(See: Metaphor (p.176)) (See: Metaphor (p.176))

 my breasts are now like fortress towers

 Fortress towers are tall.
-(See: Simile)

-ULT

-10 I was a wall, but my breasts are now like fortress towers; ^[1] so I am in his eyes as one who brings peace. ^[2] The woman speaking to herself
+(See: Simile (p.197)) (See: Simile (p.197))

 I am in his eyes as one

 Here eyes are a metonym for judgment or value.
-Alternate translation: "I am in his judgment as one" or "he thinks of me as one" (See: Metonymy)
+Alternate translation: "I am in his judgment as one" or "he thinks of me as one" (See: Metonymy (p.182)) (See: Metonymy (p.182))

 brings peace

 You may need to make explicit to whom the woman brings peace.
-Alternate translation: "brings him peace" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "brings him peace" (See: Assumed Knowledge and Implicit Information (p.144)) (See: Assumed Knowledge and Implicit Information (p.144))

 peace

-"well-being"
+Alternate translation: "well-being"

 General Information: